Amulyagangishetti/moviepy_rev_video/README.md

 - Python 3.x installed on your machine.
 - Required Python packages (listed in `requirements.txt`).
 - Ensure you have the necessary libraries for video processing.

+##This app is used to only reverse the video not the audio